aotearoa-david/intent/README.md

 ## Getting started

-The repository now contains a full-stack hello world slice:
+The repository now contains a full-stack slice that captures intents end-to-end:

-* **Backend** — Go 1.22 HTTP service with structured logging and Postgres connectivity.
+* **Backend** — Go 1.22 HTTP service with structured logging, Postgres connectivity, and an intent creation endpoint.
-* **API contract** — OpenAPI 3.1 definition describing the public surface.
+* **API contract** — OpenAPI 3.1 definition describing the public surface, including the `POST /api/intents` operation.
-* **Frontend** — React + TypeScript single-page app that calls the backend greeting endpoint.
+* **Frontend** — React + TypeScript single-page app with an intent composer form wired to the backend API.
-* **Database** — PostgreSQL 16 via Docker Compose and a simple connectivity check (`SELECT 'Hello, Intent!'`).
+* **Database** — PostgreSQL 16 via Docker Compose with an `intents` table for storing submissions.

 ### Prerequisites